-Minimum Technical Standards
+Minimal Technical Standards

 An osteopathic physician must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 In order to perform the activities described below, candidates for the D.O. degree must be able to quickly, accurately, and consistently learn, integrate, analyze, and synthesize data.
-To facilitate the attainment of optimum care and safety, students at BCOM must:
+To facilitate the attainment of optimum care and safety, students at the Burrell College of Osteopathic Medicine must: